.jpg)

 ~Adopted by the ASAM Board of Directors, September 15, 2019

+Struggling with substance use can feel isolating and overwhelming, especially in a culture that still attaches blame and judgment.
 Although the moral model of addiction is still prevalent in society today, there has been a shift towards a more accurate understanding of substance use disorder.
 The moral model views addiction as a character flaw or moral failure, often leading to shame.
-This perspective may cause individuals to hide their disorder rather than reach out and seek the help they need.
+This perspective may cause individuals to hide their struggles rather than reach out for support.
 A more compassionate and less stigmatizing way of understanding addiction is through the biopsychosocial model, which considers the complex interaction of biological, psychological, and social factors that contribute to an individual's vulnerability to developing an addiction.

 Common Symptoms